 Photos of the pre-production version were starting to surface in the middle half of 2012.
-One Ferrari high on my wish list of models to be replicated and have position in my collection, with that I’m happy to introduce the Ferrari F50 GT by TrueScale Miniatures in collaboration with Fujimi Models.
+One Ferrari high on my wish list of models to be replicated and have a position in my collection, with that I’m happy to introduce the Ferrari F50 GT by TrueScale Miniatures in collaboration with Fujimi Models.
 This is a 1:18 scale, sealed, and resin model.
-This is a first full production version of the Ferrari F50 GT in 1:18 scale to date (outside any custom commissioned or limited runs).
-The Ferrari F50 GT was intended to be a full race spec car, unfortunately Ferrari pulled the plug, it was then decided to put the beast into production.
+This is the first full production version of the Ferrari F50 GT in 1:18 scale to date (outside any custom commissioned or limited runs).
+The Ferrari F50 GT was intended to be a full race-spec car, unfortunately, Ferrari pulled the plug, it was then decided to put the beast into production.
 Only the prototype and two more ever made it off the production line – what a shame.
 The Ferrari F50 GT is rated at 750 bhp / 383 lb·ft torque with a top speed of 235mph or 378kph.

 The wheels are exceptional!
 Highly detailed rotors and calipers work nicely with the mated rubber.
 Everything seems to scale and works great with the exterior and overall ride height.
-Well dome TSM!

-Overall I’m very happy with my first TrueScale Miniature model, I will continue to purchase more based of their future offering.
+Overall I’m very happy with my first TrueScale Miniature model, I will continue to purchase more based on their future offering.
 For Ferrari fans out there I think this one is a must, personally my 39th Ferrari that I’ve added to my collection to date.
 Overall the presentation is great; the specimen here is a truly exceptional, one that should not be missed.
 Though the model isn’t perfect (what model is?) there is room here for improvement.
 No matter what angle you enjoy the model from it looks like she’s moving 200 mph.
 That’s why this one is presently enjoying space front and centre on my office desk.
 Enjoy the pics!